Meat glaze

-Meat glaze, French: glace de viande, is a dark brown, gelatinous flavouring agent used in food preparation.
+Meat glaze (French: glace de viande) is a dark brown, gelatinous flavouring agent used in food preparation.
 It is obtained by reducing brown stock through evaporation by slow heating.
-Compared toDemi-glace, meat glaze is about twice as concentrated.
+Compared to demi-glace, meat glaze is about twice as concentrated.

 Its high viscosity and salt content gives it an unusually long shelf life.

-Meat glaze used to add flavor to soups.
+Meat glaze is used to add flavor to soups.